Hank Stram: Legacy

-Stram was an innovator, a shrewd judge of talent, and an excellent teacher.
-He helped develop Hall of Famers Len Dawson, Bobby Bell, Buck Buchanan, Curley Culp, Willie Lanier, Jan Stenerud, Emmitt Thomas, and Johnny Robinson, and others like Ed Budde and Otis Taylor.
+Stram helped develop Hall of Famers Len Dawson, Bobby Bell, Buck Buchanan, Curley Culp, Willie Lanier, Jan Stenerud, Emmitt Thomas, and Johnny Robinson, and others like Ed Budde and Otis Taylor.
 He would take players that had been unsuccessful on other teams, such as Len Dawson, who had failed to catch on with both the Steelers and the Browns, and help them develop their potential.
-Stram recruited heavily from historically black colleges, so his teams were always diverse, and he also instituted weight-training and off-season mini-camps.
+Stram recruited heavily from historically black colleges, so his teams were diverse, and he also instituted weight-training and off-season mini-camps.
 He was also the first coach in professional football to use Gatorade on his sidelines and run both the I formation and two-tight end offense, still used in professional football today.
 On defense, the Chiefs employed a triple-stack defense, hiding the three linebackers behind defensive linemen.

 He was considered a motivational genius, and his emphasis on the Chiefs' wearing of a patch commemorating the AFL in Super Bowl IV was one of his typical ploys, extracting maximum effort from players who had been derided by proponents of the NFL.
-Stram was inducted into the Pro Football Hall of Fame in 2003, nine years after Bud Grant, the man whose team he had convincingly defeated in Super Bowl IV, had been enshrined.
+Stram was inducted into the Pro Football Hall of Fame in 2003.
 At the Hall of Fame ceremonies, Stram was so weakened by the effects of diabetes that Len Dawson pushed his former coach onto the stage in a wheelchair.
 Stram's induction speech was then played from a previously recorded videotape.

 Stram was the only head coach who lasted the entire history of the AFL (1960 – 1969).